google/skia/site/dev/tools/codesearch.md

 and [skia_internal](https://cs/#skia/skia_internal/) repos.
 However, cross-references and code analysis are not available.

-The Github mirrors of the [skia](https://github.com/google/skia) and [skia-buildbot](https://github.com/google/skia-buildbot) repos are useful for investigating history and blame, or for exploring release branches or other branches.
-However, the search functionality is fairly limited, cross-references are not available, and in history the original committer's username is replaced with that person's Github username.
+The GitHub mirrors of the [skia](https://github.com/google/skia) and [skia-buildbot](https://github.com/google/skia-buildbot) repos are useful for investigating history and blame, or for exploring release branches or other branches.
+However, the search functionality is fairly limited, cross-references are not available, and in history the original committer's username is replaced with that person's GitHub username.

 You can also navigate through the
 [Skia repos on googlesource.com](https://skia.googlesource.com/).
 All commits